ikkyle/Portfolio/docs/README.md

 # Past Work

 Regrettably, many of the projects I've worked on that I am most proud of live behind closed doors, due to the sensitivity of the data I work with and employer policies.
-What follows are some projects I've worked on.
+What follows are some projects I've worked on that I *can* show off.
 Many are hobbies entirely unrelated to my substantive interests, but a few gems offer some real value.

 ### Agroft